wkukka1/ai-autograding-feedback/README.md

 - When `--output direct` is selected, only the generated response will be sent to stdout.

 ## Test Files
-- The --assignment argument specifies the directory that contains the submission file (_submission suffix required) and solution file (_solution suffix required), which the model will analyze.
-See the /test_submissions directory for examples.
 - Any subdirectory of /test_submissions can be run locally.
 More examples can be added to this directory using a similar fashion.

 ## GGR274 Test File Assumptions